Sainadh086/cka-preparation/Overiew-of-Kubernetes/etcd.md

 You can interact with etcd with etcdctl command line.

 ```
+# here the basic commands to maintain high availability of our etcd during disasters

 export ECTDCTL_API=3

+# take the backup of etcd
 etcdctl --endpoints=<etcd endpoint ip or url> --cacert=ca.cert --cert=user.crt --key=user.key \
 snapshot save <snapshot name>